 Guernsey Police said the 39-year-old was arrested on suspicion of money laundering on Saturday.
 He was later released on bail.

-Guernsey Police are working with the City of London Police and the Guernsey Border Agency on the investigation.'Flagged up'
+Guernsey Police are working with the City of London Police and the Guernsey Border Agency on the investigation.

 Det Ch Insp Phil Breban, senior investigating officer for Guernsey Police, said the man had been identified as a suspect after searches carried out in three UK properties on the same day last month.

 He said: "We are aware of another individual who's linked to this fraud, he did leave the island very shortly I think before our raids took place purely by our misfortune.